Fieldnote-AID/AppearanceContinuityDirector-/README.md

 This keeps appearance state compact and readable without spreading it across multiple cards.

-Managed appearance cards are marked internally so the script can ignore its own generated cards during discovery.
+Managed appearance cards are marked internally so the script can ignore its own generated cards during tracking.

 * * *